 Michelle Morris is the mother of six, and parent of a child with a Sensory Processing Disorder.
 She is whole heartedly dedicated to promoting awareness and advocacy for families with SPD children.
 She has published over 30 articles supporting and educating parents about SPD.

-Sensory Processing Disorder Checklist - A comprehensive Sensory Processing Disorder Checklist; signs and symptoms of tactile, auditory, olfactory and oral defensiveness, as well as proprioceptive and vestibular dysfunction.
+Sensory Processing Disorder Checklist - comprehensive SPD Checklist; signs and symptoms of tactile, auditory, olfactory and oral defensiveness, as well as proprioceptive and vestibular dysfunction.